sriranjan-tadimari/LedgerApplication/Instructions.md

 * To develop a simple Spring Boot microservice with Spring Tool Suite and MySQL.
 * Constructing RESTful API's.
-* Design CRUD operations and implement at the service layer.
+* Design CRUD operations and implement at the DAO layer.
 * Understanding how RESTful API's call Spring JDBCTemplate to perform CRUD operations.

 ## Instructions